Art-of-Coding/routed-worker/README.md

     Job
 } from './index'

-// create a new named worker with the queue name 'Example' const worker = new RoutedWorker('Example')
+// create a new routed worker with the queue name 'Example' const worker = new RoutedWorker('Example')

 // Interface for job data